TeamMoegMC/TheWinterRescue/kubejs/README.md

 If you find something wrong or inproper, feel free to send issue(Question) including correct translation or prs to us, we would review and change asap.
 ## Reminders
 - Please DO NOT change or translate any folder name.
 - You should keep file extensions the same with the original file name.
-Such as, Source file is `en_us.json` and translated file should be name after `<locale code>.json`.
+Such as, Source file is `en_us.json` and translated file should be name after `<locale code>.json`, and its encoding must be utf-8.
 - If you want to leave a blank text, do NOT just leave it empty or delete it, fill a space inside.

 Above are essential rules. __Not following these rules would cause your files INVALID and NOT being able to take effect!__